 A2 Hosting’s Perpetual Security services ensure security is kept at a high level.
 Featuring 24/7/365 HackScan, KernelCare kernel update software, Reinforced DDoS Protection, a firewall, brute force attack protection, scanning, server hardening, and monitoring, the host is committed to limiting threats for all of its infrastructure and customers.

 CSF, brute force detection, and antivirus.
 A2 Hosting offers a comprehensive suite of security tools including antivirus software, a well-regarded firewall solution called ConfigServer and Firewall (CSF), detection for brute force attacks, DDoS protection, and an additional firewall.
 Oh, that’s not enough?
 How about the 24/7 use of HackScan, servers that have all non-critical components disabled, and more?
 It’s a lot of protection in one place, and A2 Hosting has decades of experience keeping its servers running.

 Two-factor authentication.
 Again, this feature can help to keep one person’s website from magically becoming someone else’s website because someone used their pet turtle’s birthday year as a password.
 Look, I’m sure Donatello is a really clever pet, but everyone needs a more secure password.
 Like your social security number… KIDDING.
 Kidding.
 Never do that.

 Managed WordPress hosting.
-If you want to mitigate issues with delayed responses from the support team, you can pay extra for a managed WordPress hosting plan.
-As with Nexcess and Kinsta, this means that the A2 Hosting team will manage updates, security, and other basic site maintenance for you.
+To mitigate issues related to delayed responses from the support team, you can opt for a managed WordPress hosting plan, which, like Nexcess and Kinsta, entails A2 Hosting’s team taking care of updates, security, and other essential site maintenance tasks for you.